thinhphungdev/react-hook-form-demo/README.md

 2. isSubmitted: false default value, set to true after the form submission completed

 3. isSubmitSuccessful: is the form submit success without any error

+#Validation mode

+- onBlur, onSubmit
+- onChange (need to be careful with performance issues)